jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/dateAndTime/dateAndTime.rst

 5. Time - this attribute specifies if time will be included with date

-6. Search - this attribute specifies will this field be eligible for mailbox page search
+6. Search - this attribute specifies if this field should be eligible for mailbox page search

 7. Min - minimum date (no limit is applied if left empty)